zvfvrv/mkdocs-diff-file-import/README.md

 ## Contact

-If you have any questions, issues, or suggestions, please open an issue in the GitHub repository or contact the maintainer at <franclombardo@gmail.com>.
+If you have any questions, issues, or suggestions, please open an issue in the GitHub repository.